 2 See also Dkt.
-11 at 3 (asserting "Petitioner has taken the position that Interior's decision to recognize it as 'Oneida nation' gave Petitioner rights to that name and mark, which, according to Petitioner, bear on Registrant's ability to use, register, and enforce ONEIDA and Oneida-formative marks (such as ONEIDA NATION as a mark and trade name).").
+11 at 3 (asserting "Petitioner has taken the position that Interior's decision to recognize it as 'Oneida Nation' gave Petitioner rights to that name and mark, which, according to Petitioner, bear on Registrant's ability to use, register, and enforce ONEIDA and Oneida-formative marks (such as ONEIDA NATION as a mark and trade name)."), which is equally disingenuous.